-- Provide teachers with professional development (PD) focused on using data to plan differentiated instruction and provide interventions to make the curriculum more accessible to all students at risk of not meeting benchmark assessment targets. - Re-envision the co-teaching PD plan, structure it for students needing intensive pull-out service, and students benefiting from push-in get that service.
-Ensure a clear schedule for co-planning is in place for special education teachers and core teachers and clarify expectations for co-teaching.
+- Provide teachers with professional development focused on using data to plan differentiated instruction and providing interventions to make the curriculum more accessible to all students at risk of not meeting benchmark assessment targets. - Re-envision the co-teaching professional development plan and structure it for students needing intensive pull-out services and those benefiting from push-in services.
+Ensure that a clear schedule for co-planning is in place for special education teachers and core teachers and clarify expectations for co-teaching.

-- How do teachers know who is primarily responsible for teaching students who have been identified as specific learning disabled? - What adjustments could be made to encourage special education teachers, classroom teachers, and support teams to work together to develop learning plans? - Is sufficient planning time given for special education and general education teachers to work together? - What guidance is given to staff regarding goals and structures for planning time? - What professional development opportunities exist for all teachers around support for special needs students and learning strategies? - How are these opportunities expanding?
+- How do teachers know who is primarily responsible for teaching students who have been specifically identified as learning disabled? - What adjustments could be made to encourage special education teachers, classroom teachers, and support teams to work together to develop learning plans? - Is sufficient planning time given for special education and general education teachers to work together? - What guidance is given to staff regarding goals and structures for planning time? - What professional development opportunities exist for all teachers around support for special needs students and learning strategies? - How are these opportunities expanding?

-Responsibility for student learning for English Language Learners (3.1.50)
+Responsibility for English Language Learners (3.1.50)

-The English language learner teacher, the classroom teacher, and support team work together to develop learning plans for ELL students.
+The English language learner (ELL) teacher, the classroom teacher, and the support team work together to develop learning plans for ELL students.

-- Build a PD plan to address English Language instructional strategies to support ELLs. - Provide teachers with professional development focused on using data to plan differentiated instruction and provide interventions to make the curriculum more accessible to all students at risk of not meeting benchmark assessment targets. - All teachers use multiple strategies to gain every student's attention and ensure that every student understands directions and content.
+- Build a professional development plan to address English language instructional strategies to support ELL students. - Provide teachers with professional development focused on using data to plan differentiated instruction and providing interventions to make the curriculum more accessible to all students at risk of not meeting benchmark assessment targets. - All teachers use multiple strategies to gain every student's attention and ensure that every student understands directions and content.
 Teachers create an environment where all students feel intellectually and socially safe for learning.

-- How do teachers know who is primarily responsible for teaching students who have been identified as ELLs? - What adjustments could be made to encourage ELL teachers, classroom teachers, and support teams to work together to develop learning plans? - Is sufficient planning time given for ELL teachers and general education teachers to work together? - · What guidance is given to staff regarding goals and structures for planning time?
+- How do teachers know who is primarily responsible for teaching students who have been identified as ELL students? - What adjustments could be made to encourage ELL teachers, classroom teachers, and support teams to work together to develop learning plans? - Is sufficient planning time given for ELL teachers and general education teachers to work together? - What guidance is given to staff regarding goals and structures for planning time?

-Providing guidance to PLCs about purpose and structure (3.1.61)
+Providing Guidance to Professional Learning Communities About Purpose and Structure (3.1.61)

-School leaders provide a great deal of guidance to Professional Learning Communities (PLCs) about their purpose and structure.
+School leaders provide a great deal of guidance to PLCs about the PLCs' purpose and structure.